Divorce after five years separation: the old ground for divorce

 The acknowledgement of service:

-The Decree Nisi was/is the middle stage of the divorce and included the D84 and D80 form.
+The decree nisi was/is the middle stage of the divorce and included the D84 and D80 forms.
 If you used five years separation pre-no-fault divorce, the D84 form was the same regardless of the grounds.
 However, the D80 form changed depending on the grounds used.
 For five years separation, it was the D80 E form.

-Tip 3 : Remember to include yours and your ex’s address history on the D80 E form, so that the court know you haven’t lived together as a couple since separating.
+Tip 3: Remember to include your and your ex’s address history on the D80 E form, so that the court knows you haven’t lived together as a couple since separating.

 FAQs